Current Employment and Internship Opportunities

 The Global Leaders Program consists of three main components:

-Student participants will meet for two hours, once a month, starting in October 2015, from 3:00–5:00 p.m.
+Student participants will meet for two hours, once a month, starting October 2016, from 3:00–5:00 p.m.
 Each meeting will be a private roundtable session to discuss a leadership or public policy issue with Senator Gorton and a guest speaker.
 Last year’s speakers included:

 Kent Patton, former Deputy Assistant Secretary, Near Eastern Affairs, U.S. State Department